-The Fear of Flowers is Technically Known as Anthophobia and is frequently linked to the fear of bees (Melissophobia) or other stinging insects because of the prevalence of pollenators near flowers, especially in the summer months.
+The fear of Flowers is also known as Anthophobia and is frequently linked to the fear of bees (Melissophobia) or other stinging insects because of the prevalence of pollinators near flowers, especially in the summer months.

 - Panic attacks

 Often the symptoms of Anthophobia can seem to occur without the object of fear even being present indicating that the fear of Flowers has become normalised into everyday life.

 This normalisation process often results in the development and use of safety behaviours in an attempt to prevent exposure to triggering events which, paradoxically, may cause the problem to get worse.

 In other words, safety behaviours tend to reinforce the fear of Flowers rather than diminish it!

 Anthophobia may be the result of earlier traumatic experiences that can be directly (or indirectly) linked to a specific object or situation, but this is not always the case because fears can also be inherited as learned behaviours from the social context in which a person is brought up.

 The good news is that the majority of people who suffer with a fear of Flowers will find a course of psychotherapy highly beneficial.

 Cognitive Behavioural Therapy (CBT) for the Fear of Flowers